 The following will be a step by step tutorial on how to check everything from your CPU speed right down to what memory you have and everything in between.

-The first thing most people want to know when looking into computer specs is what processor (CPU) said computer has and luckily for us it’s one of the easiest bits of information to find.
-If you are running windows 10 you are literally 2 mouse clicks away from this information.
+The first thing most people want to know when looking into computer specs is what processor (CPU) said computer has, and luckily for us, it’s one of the easiest bits of information to find.
+If you are running Windows 10, you are two mouse clicks away from this information.

-To find what CPU your computer has simply do the following:
+To find what CPU your computer has, do the following:

-- Under ‘Device Specifications>Processor’ you will see listed exactly what CPU is in your computer
+- Under ‘Device Specifications>Processor’ you will see listed what CPU is in your computer

-After finding out which CPU your computer is using many will naturally want to find out which GPU (Graphics Processing Unit) the computer has as well.
+After finding out which CPU your computer is using, many will naturally want to find out which GPU (Graphics Processing Unit) the computer has as well.
 You’ll be happy to know that looking up the GPU is as easy as finding which CPU you have.
-However you will need to make 1 additional click.
+However, you will need to make one additional click.

-To find what GPU your computer has simply do the following:
+To find what GPU your computer has, follow these steps:

 - On the menu that pops up click the ‘Device Manager’ tab